jonaspleyer/globalsearch-rs/README.md

     </a>
 </div>

-`globalsearch-rs`: Rust implementation of the _OQNLP_ (_OptQuest/NLP_) algorithm with the core ideas from "Scatter Search and Local NLP Solvers: A Multistart Framework for Global Optimization" by Ugray et al. (2007).
+`globalsearch-rs`: Rust implementation of a modified version of the _OQNLP_ (_OptQuest/NLP_) algorithm with the core ideas from "Scatter Search and Local NLP Solvers: A Multistart Framework for Global Optimization" by Ugray et al. (2007).
 It combines scatter search metaheuristics with local minimization for global optimization of nonlinear problems.

 Similar to MATLAB's `GlobalSearch` \[2\], using cobyla, argmin, rayon and ndarray.